-The TPS61187 is a high-efficiency, high-output-voltage WLED driver for notebook panel backlighting applications.
-The advantages of WLEDs compared to cold cathode fluorescent lamp (CCFL) backlights are higher power efficiency and lower profile design.
-Due to the large number of WLEDs required to provide backlighting for medium to large display panels, the LEDs must be arranged in parallel strings of several LEDs in series.
-Therefore, the backlight driver for battery powered systems is almost always a boost regulator with multiple current sink regulators.
-Having more WLEDs in series reduces the number of parallel strings, and therefore improves overall current matching.
+The TPS61183 is a high-efficiency, high output-voltage, white-LED driver for notebook panel backlighting applications.
+The advantages of white LEDs compared to CCFL backlights are higher power efficiency and lower profile design.
+Due to the large number of white LEDs required to provide backlighting for medium-to-large display panels, the LEDs must be arranged in parallel strings of several LEDs in series.
+Therefore, the backlight driver for battery-powered systems is almost always a boost regulator with multiple current sink regulators.
+For normal operation there must be enough white LEDs in series to ensure the output voltage stays above the input voltage range.
+Having more white LEDs in series reduces the number of parallel strings, and therefore improves overall current matching.
 However, the efficiency of the boost regulator declines due to the need for high output voltage.
-Also, there must be enough white LEDs in series to ensure the output voltage stays above the input voltage range.

-The TPS61187 device has integrated all of the key function blocks to power and control up to 60 WLEDs.
+The TPS61183 device has integrated all of the key function blocks to power and control up to 60 white LEDs.
 The device includes a 40-V, 2-A boost regulator, six 30-mA current sink regulators, and a protection circuit for overcurrent, overvoltage, open LED, short LED, and output short-circuit failures.

-The TPS61187 device integrates auto phase shifted PWM dimming methods with the PWM interface to reduce the output ripple voltage and audible noise.
-An optional direct PWM mode is user selectable through the MODE selection function.
+The device integrates programmable PWM dimming methods with the PWM interface to control output dimming frequency independently with input frequency.
+An optional direct PWM mode is user selectable through the RFPWM/MODE selection function.